VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/howwework.md

 **Lil' shoutout**

-I've stolen a lot of config files from r/UnixPorn and other websites over the years, but I'd espically like to highlight https://twily.info as twilly actually helped me out a lot when I was a total noob and even helped me steal her website to make my own clone of it at one point
+I've stolen a lot of config files from r/UnixPorn and other websites over the years, but I'd especially like to highlight https://twily.info as twilly actually helped me out a lot when I was a total noob and even helped me steal her website to make my own clone of it at one point

 ## Gaming?